splunk-soar-connectors/ironnet/release_notes/unreleased.md

 **Unreleased**
-* Upgrade splunk soar app to python 3
+* Compatibility changes for Python 3 support
 * Lint using yapf